For its 80th anniversary Knoll paid tribute to design originality, creating a special edition of the Butterfly chair.

 The year 1938 was a very fertile one for design history: among many developments, the Knoll company was founded, and this very special chair known as the Model no. 198 was designed.
 Meeting in Paris, three young architects – Spaniard Antonio Bonet and Argentinians Juan Kurchan and Jorge Ferrari-Hardoy – redesigned the 1877 “Tripolina.”
 A light folding chair with a wooden skeleton, metal joints and fabric cover, designed for British army by Joseph B. Fenby.

-Today this chair is still recognized as a classic of modernity, a crossover success story, a symbol of lightness and freedom, but also of an elegance that is simultaneously informal and refined.
+The new metal tubular design was produced to much acclaim.
+Today this chair is still recognised as a classic of modernity, a crossover success story, a symbol of lightness and freedom, but also of an elegance that is simultaneously informal and refined.

 Knoll products are defined by a distinct modern sensibility.
 From classics by the likes of Mies van der Rohe to ground-breaking designs by contemporary creatives including Marc Newson, David Adjaye, Barber Osgerby and Rem Koolhaas.